Contents:

 {"result":{table},"error":null}

-and use a command:
+and use the command:

 gsqlcmd convert test.csv test.json /template=template.json